-Tania Nyman, a native of Louisiana, first became involved in education advocacy more than 6 years ago after she joined with other parents in 2012 to oppose the creation of a breakaway school district in East Baton Rouge Parish.
+Tania Nyman, a native of Louisiana, first became involved in education advocacy in 2012 when she joined with other parents to oppose the creation of a breakaway school district in East Baton Rouge Parish.
 Since then she has worked with a variety of advocacy organizations and has gained a greater understanding of issues affecting the broader community.

 Prior to becoming involved in volunteer advocacy, Tania was an instructor in the Department of English at Louisiana State University.
 She earned her Master of Fine Arts from George Mason University in Fairfax, VA.
 While a graduate student, she was a member of DC WritersCorps, an AmeriCorps organization which sponsored writing workshops in “traditionally underserved communities” in the Washington DC area.
 While a WritersCorps member, Tania taught writing workshops in centers serving individuals who were homeless as well as DC public schools.
 For her elementary and secondary education, she attended New Orleans public schools.
 She earned her high school diploma from Benjamin Franklin High School and a BA in English Literature from the University of New Orleans.

 She and her husband have two sons, both of whom attend East Baton Rouge Parish public schools.